jeffreylanters/unity-web-requests/README.md

 - The response returned from fetch() will reject on HTTP error status 400 or above.
 While Fetch will always fulfill as soon as the server responds with headers.

-A basic fetch request is really simple to set up.
+A basic Web Request is really simple to set up.
 Have a look at the following code:

 ```csharp
 var request = await new WebRequest ("https://example.com/resource").Send ();